Computer Software & Applications at George Washington UniversityGeorge Washington University stacks up to those at other schools.

-Take a look at the following statistics related to the make-up of the computer software majors at Drexel University.
+Take a look at the following statistics related to the make-up of the computer software majors at George Washington University.

-The following table and chart show the race/ethnicity for students who recently graduated from Drexel University with a bachelor's in computer software.
+The following table and chart show the race/ethnicity for students who recently graduated from George Washington University with a master's in computer software.

 |Race/Ethnicity||Number of Students|

 |Hispanic or Latino||3|